Last Updated on January 14, 2024 by Rose Morah

-If you are torn between buying and leasing a Tesla, this article highlights the advantages of both buying and leasing to help you decide.
+If you are torn between buying and leasing a Tesla, this article highlights the advantages of buying and leasing a Tesla to help you decide.

 Related: Best Tesla Financing Options.

 - Should you lease or buy a Tesla?